GazzaJ/CI-MS4-RefereE-pay/README.md

 ![RefereE-Pay Schema](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/referee-pay-db-schema.jpeg "Database Schema")

 The schema contains twelve database tables which can be divided into Three categories:
-1. User related data used to store individuals data like usernames, passwords, roles etc.
+1. User related data used to store individual's data like usernames, passwords, roles etc.
 2. Those required to build up the Game details and associated logic like match fees.
 3. Those required to process and store the match charges payment transactions.